Legal Processes

 Q7.
 My name has been entered into the Register of Qualified Persons with SILE and I have been issued a letter by SILE to notify me of the same (“ERQ Letter”).
 Am I required to serve a copy of the ERQ Letter on AGC.
 What would be the mode or manner of service?

 Q8.
-I intend to file my AAS application court papers to Court.
-Please advise what documents should I serve and at what stage do I serve these documents.
-Please also advise what are the relevant timelines I ought to adhere to.
+I intend to file my application for admission as a lawyer (NP) or as an advocate and solicitor.
+Please advise on the documents that I should serve and the stage(s) at which I need to serve these documents.
+Please also advise on the relevant timelines I ought to adhere to.

 A8.
 Please note that the AGC does not provide legal advice to members of the public.